ankit2021-nit/MASK-ON/README.md

 ## Contributing
 Pull requests and suggestions are welcome!
 Please open an issue for bugs or feature requests.

-## License
-This project is licensed under the MIT License.

 ---
-**Made with TensorFlow.js, BlazeFace, and ❤️ by Ankit & contributors.**
+**Made with TensorFlow.js, BlazeFace, and ❤️ by Ankit